AckerlyXu/heima/articles/active-directory/active-directory-passwords-update-your-own-password.md

 ---
 title: 'Azure AD: Reset Your Password | Microsoft Docs'
-description: Use self-service password reset to regain access to your account
+description: Use self-service password reset to regain access to your Work or School account
 services: active-directory
-keywords: Active directory password management, password management, Azure AD self service password reset, SSPR
+keywords:
 documentationcenter: ''
 author: MicrosoftGuyJFlo
 manager: femila